Moments of density-dependent branching processes and their genealogy: The moments of density-dependent branching processes

+is a nonnegative local martingale.
 Note that from the description of the process, two distinct particles do not reproduce at the same time.
-Hence, the processes $(N^{(i)})_{i\in [k]}$ are orthogonal, meaning that their quadratic covariations vanish.
+Hence, the processes $(N^{(i)})_{1\leqslant i\leqslant k}$ are orthogonal, meaning that their quadratic covariations vanish.
 It follows that

-is also a non-negative local martingale.
-As we assumed non-explosion of the process under both measures, an adaptation of the arguments of \citet[Proposition 2]{Bansaye} to $k\geq 2$ yields that $N^{k}_t$ is a true martingale and $\mathbf{Q}^k$ is well-defined as a martingale change of measure.
+is also a nonnegative local martingale.
+As we assumed non-explosion of the process under both measures, an adaptation of the arguments of \citet[Proposition 2]{Bansaye} to $k\geqslant 2$ yields that $N^{k}_t$ is a true martingale and $\mathbb{P}^k$ is well-defined as a martingale change of measure.

-We now identify the behavior of the population size under $\mathbf{Q}^k$.
+We now identify the behavior of the population size under $\mathbb{P}^k$.
 Let $h:\N^{k+1}\to \R_+$ be the function